hyperledger/caliper/docs/v0.3.2/Benchmark_Generator.md

 ❯ Benchmark
 ```

-> Alternatively, you can run the benchmark generator using: `yo caliper:benchmark`.
+> Alternatively, you can run the benchmark generator using: `yo @hyperledger/caliper:benchmark`.

 You will then get the following output where you will be prompted to name your workspace:
 ```console